bytes-zone/bytes-zone/content/posts/trying-and-failing-to-speed-up-string-beginswith.md

 - The `needle` strings are neither a single character nor a worst-case scenario for `indexOf` performance.
 - Success and failure cases are equally likely.
   We can't make any assumption other than that at the runtime level, although we could make a good argument to switch this for individual applications.
-  For example, we could choose to use `slice` in an application where we expected most checks on `beginsWith` would succeed, since that's basically a wash in Chrome and much faster in Firefox and Safari.
+  For example, we could choose to use `slice` in an application where we expected most checks on `startsWith` would succeed, since that's basically a wash in Chrome and much faster in Firefox and Safari.
 - We care about browsers based on global total share instead of splitting out into desktop or mobile.
   This is another area where you could make different decisions at the application level: if the users of your app skew more towards using Chrome or more towards Safari, this payoff for this optimization gets better or worse.